tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/random effects.md

 The p-value is 0.0013, which is lower than 0.05.
 Thus the $H_{0}$ is rejected and an FE model is preferred according to the Hausman test.

+### Recommended reading

+A recommended paper for delving deeper into Random Effects Models is [Wooldridge (2019)](https://www.sciencedirect.com/science/article/abs/pii/S0304407618302392), which introduces strategies for allowing unobserved heterogeneity to be correlated with observed covariates in unbalanced panels.

 {{% summary %}}
 The Random Effects (RE) model is a method for panel data analysis that treats unobserved entity-specific effects as random and uncorrelated with the explanatory variables.